ItsaiNk/Project-PepperSociale-Group-9/README.md

 # README

-This repository contains the proposed solution for the assigned project "Pepper Sociale" in the course of Cognitive Robotics, master degree in Computer Engineering @ Università degli Studi di Salerno
+This repository contains the proposed solution for the assigned project "Pepper Sociale" in the course of Cognitive Robotics, master degree in Computer Engineering @ Università degli Studi di Salerno.

 - [README](#readme)
   - [Team](#team)